The Forerunner

 7 Now the Pharisees and some of the scribes who had come from Jerusalem gathered together around Jesus.
 2 And they noticed that some of his disciples were eating bread with “unclean” hands (that is, with unwashed hands).
 3 For the Pharisees and all the Jews, holding strictly to the traditions of the elders, will not eat unless they first have performed a ceremonial washing; 4 likewise, when they come back from the marketplace they will not eat unless they have washed in just this way.1 And there are many other traditions2 that they have received and hold to,3 such as the washing of cups, pitchers, copper vessels, and dining couches.4

-5 So the Pharisees and scribes asked him, “Why don’t your disciples walk according to the tradition of the elders, but eat their bread with unclean hands?”
+5 So the Pharisees and scribes asked him, “Why is it that your disciples do not walk according to the traditions of the elders, but eat their bread with unclean hands?”
 6 But Jesus said to them, “Well did Isaiah prophesy about you hypocrites.
 As it is written, ‘This people honors me with their lips, but their heart is far from me.
-But they worship me in vain, teaching as doctrines the precepts of men.’5 8 Having turned from the commandment of God, you hold to the tradition of men.”
+But they worship me in vain, teaching as doctrines the precepts of men.’5 8 Having turned from the commandment of God, you are holding to the tradition of men.”

 9 Moreover, he said to them, “How cleverly you nullify6 the commandment of God so that you can set up7 your own tradition.
-10 For Moses said, ‘Honor your father and your mother,’8 and ‘He who curses father or mother, let him be put to death.’9 11 But you say, ‘If a man says to his father or mother, “Anything of mine that might have been of help to you is Corban’ (that is, dedicated as a gift to God).
-12 Thus you no longer permit him do anything for his father or his mother, 13 thereby nullifying the word of God through the10 tradition you have handed down.
+10 For Moses said, ‘Honor your father and your mother,’8 and ‘He who curses father or mother, let him be put to death.’9 11 But you say, ‘If a man says to his father or mother, “Anything of mine that might have been of help to you is Corban” (that is, dedicated as a gift to God), then he is free.12 Thus, you no longer permit him do anything for his father or his mother, 13 thereby nullifying the word of God through the10 tradition you have handed down.
 And you do many other such things.”

 Uncleanness Is from Within